Acquiring Annotated Data with Cross-lingual Explicitation for Implicit Discourse Relation Classification: Experiments and Results

 Finally, we want to provide insight into what kind of instances the system extracts, and why back-translation labels sometimes disagree.
 We have identified four major cases based on a manual analysis of 100 randomly sampled instances.

-\textbf{Case 1:} Sometimes, back-translations from several languages may yield the same connective because the original English sentence actually was not really unmarked, but rather contained an expression which could not be automatically recognized as a discourse relation marker by the automatic discourse parser\footnote{In the following examples, the original English sentence is shown is followed by the back-translated English connectives, and the senses identified by the discourse parser.}:\\ \begin{small} \textbf{Original English:} I presided over a region crossed by heavy traffic from all over Europe... \textit{what is more}, in 2002, two Member States of the European Union appealed to the European Court of Justice...\\ \textbf{French:} \underline{moreover (Expansion.Conjunction)}\\ \textbf{German:} \underline{moreover (Expansion.Conjunction)} \\ \textbf{Czech:} \underline{therefore (Contingency.Cause)} after all\\ \end{small} The expression \textit{what is more} is not part of the set of connectives labeled in PDTB and hence was not identified by the discourse parser.
+\textbf{Case 1:} Sometimes, back-translations from several languages may yield the same connective because the original English sentence actually was not really unmarked, but rather contained an expression which could not be automatically recognized as a discourse relation marker by the automatic discourse parser\footnote{In the following examples, the original English sentence is shown is followed by the back-translations from French, German and Czech along with the connectives and senses.}.
+This can actually help us to identify new alternative lexicalisation for discourse relations, and thus represents a promising technique for improving discourse relation classification also on texts for which no translations are available.

+\begin{small} \textbf{Original English:} I presided over a region crossed by heavy traffic from all over Europe, with significant accidents which gave rise to legal actions. \textbf{\textit{What is more,}} In 2002, two Member States of the European Union appealed to the European Court of Justice to repeal Directive 2002/15/EC because it included self-employed drivers ; the Court rejected their appeal on the grounds of road safety.\\ \textbf{French back-translation:} I presided over a region crossed by heavy traffic from the whole of Europe, with significant accidents which gave rise to legal actions, \underline{\textbf{moreover}, (Expansion.Conjunction)} in 2002 , two Member States have appeal on the European Court of Justice, which has condemned the rejection of the grounds of road safety.\\ \textbf{German back-translation:} I presided over a region crossed by heavy traffic from across Europe, with significant accidents which, \underline{\textbf{moreover} (Expansion.Conjunction)} in 2002, two Member States of the European Union appealed to the European Court of Justice to repeal Directive 2002/15/EC , because it included self-employed drivers ; the Court quashed for reasons of road safety.\\ \textbf{Czech back-translation:} I was in the region with very heavy traffic from all over Europe, with significant accidents which gave rise to legal actions \underline{\textbf{therefore} (Contingency.Cause)} after all, in 2002, two Member States of the European Union appealed to the European Court of Justice to repeal Directive 2002/15/EC that also applies to self-employed drivers; the Court rejected their appeal on the grounds of road safety.\\ \end{small} The expression \textit{what is more} is not part of the set of connectives labeled in PDTB and hence was not identified by the discourse parser.
 Our method is successful because such cues can be automatically identified from the consistent back-translations into two languages.
 (The case in Czech is more complex because the back-translation contains two signals, \textit{therefore} and \textit{after all}, see case 4.)